microsoft/language-server-protocol/specification.md

 			snippetSupport?: boolean;

 			/**
-			 * Client supports commit characters on a completion item.
+			 * The client supports commit characters on a completion item.
 			 */
 			commitCharactersSupport?: boolean

 			/**
-			 * Client supports the follow content formats for the documentation
+			 * The client supports the following content formats for the documentation
 			 * property.
 The order describes the preferred format of the client.
 			 */
 			documentationFormat?: MarkupKind[];

 			/**
-			 * Client supports the deprecated property on a completion item.
+			 * The client supports the deprecated property on a completion item.
 			 */
 			deprecatedSupport?: boolean;

 			/**
-			 * Client supports the preselect property on a completion item.
+			 * The client supports the preselect property on a completion item.
 			 */
 			preselectSupport?: boolean;
 		}